ismail-lagziri/DiLite/README.md

 ```

 In this example, the `AppConfig` class is marked as a configuration class and the `OrderService` field is marked as a dependency.
 When the `AppConfig` object is instantiated, the `OrderService` dependency will be injected automatically.

+##Dependencies
+-Java SE 8 or higher
+-JAXB API (for XML configuration)